SuperMarcus/myanimelist-api-specification/README.md

 When you make a request to a specific resource, you can set the `fields` parameter in your URL query to limit the fields responded by the server.
 * Includes a `fields` parameter whenever you can.
-This increases the load speed and (perhaps) decreases the load on MAL's server as well.
+This decreases the load time and (perhaps) decreases the load on MAL's server as well.
 * The value of the `fields` parameter is a comma seperated list corresponding to the JSON keys that will be returned in the response.